The First Step in Coaching an Employee

 The first step in any effort to improve employee performance is counseling or coaching.
-Counseling or coaching is part of the day-to-day interaction between a supervisor and an employee who reports to her, or an HR professional and line managers.
+Counseling or coaching is part of the day-to-day interaction between a manager and an employee who reports to them, or an HR professional and the line managers in the HR staff person's organization.

-Coaching often provides positive feedback about employee contributions.
+Coaching often provides positive feedback about the employee's contributions.
 Employees need to know when they are effective contributors.

 By providing this positive feedback, you are also letting the employee know the actions and contributions that you'd like to reinforce so that you see more of them.